gleam-lang/gleam/notes/talk.md

 % => "Hello, world!"
 ```

+Here's a Gleam module.
+If I call the `load_file` function on it I can then
+call the Glean function from Erlang, returning "Hello, world!".

 And with that there's a new language running on the BEAM!

-If I call this function with a path to this "first_module" Gleam file the code
-is loaded, and I can call the function from Erlang, returning "Hello, world!".

 I can't explain how unreasonably happy I was when I successfully compiled my
 first module.
 It's such a small thing, but it was a really fun journey.